 This means there’s so much that automation can do to help the firm contribute more towards employee engagement.

-So without any further ado, here are the 7 ways AI is transforming the workplace for the better.
+So without any further ado, here are the 7 ways there is transformation with AI in the workplace for the better.

 AI in the workplace